Servicing, Maintenance, Testing & Inspection

 Is inspection & service a legal requirement?

-It is very likely your insurance will require an annual PAT test of all electrical equipment and this will include the high-level stage lighting.
+It is very likely your insurance will require an annual PAT test (Service Inspection and Testing) of all electrical equipment and this will include the high-level stage lighting.
 A lot of rigging equipment (winches, curtain track etc) may fall under the LOLER guidance (Lifting Operations and Lifting Equipment Regulations) which specify annual inspections for this equipment.

 Also, the Health & Safety at Work Act puts a legal responsibility on all tiers of management (from teacher through to governor) to ensure a safe workplace – this can be reasonably interpreted as having stage lighting maintenance, annual inspections of electrical equipment and high-level rigging.